leonardosos/DistributedControlProject/README.md

 ![Screenshot of the Interface](images/screenshot.png)

 ## Authors
-This part of the project was developed by:
-- [Leonardo Brighenti]

 ## Technical Skills
 The project is developed using Python and leverages the `customtkinter` library to create custom widgets and the graphical user interface (GUI). (`customtkinter` is an enhanced version of the standard Tkinter library.)